-Veterans and eligible dependents should contact the Registrar so that their enrollment can be certified to the VA.
-Students who are receiving VA educational benefits are responsible to immediately notify the Registrar of any course or program changes.
+Veterans and eligible dependents must contact the Registrar before the semester begins to certify their enrollment to the VA.
+Students who are receiving VA educational benefits are responsible to notify the Registrar immediately of any course or program changes before the Add/Drop date.
+They must also notify the Registrar if they have any changes to the chapter they would like to receive benefits from.